Children and Teens

 History repeating itself with the inherent pain that separation/divorce cause is a major concern.
 As parents, we can use our experience as a teaching tool.

 Divorce/separation/death is survivable for our children if they are given support, encouragement and love.
-This experience can be used as a learning tool for other loss events throughout their life.
+This experience can be used as a learning tool for other loss events throughout their lives.
 Each painful situation children experience well, will better equip them to handle their next challenge.

 Taken from “A Single-Parent Grief Guide” Suzy Yehl Marta Founder & President RAINBOWS